Schedule for CSC 199/299:

 discuss the underlying ethical issues in an essay of at

-arguments with facts from reputable sources, cite those sources
+arguments with facts from reputable sources, and cite them

 Questions you may wish to consider include: